 Does must not be bred or re-bred unless they are at an appropriate body condition and in good health.

 Refer to Appendix B - Body Condition Scoring.

-- a. keep accurate and detailed records of individual breeding bucks (e.g. does bred, date of breeding) and does (e.g. parity of doe, number of live and stillborn kits, number of kits fostered, weaning date, number of kits weaned, injuries) and use these records as the basis for management decisions for individual bucks and does - b. if selecting breeding rabbits from another farm, purchase directly (i.e. not from a market) from a reputable source.
+- a. keep accurate and detailed records of individual breeding does (e.g. parity of doe, number of live and stillborn kits, number of kits fostered, weaning date, number of kits weaned) and use these records as the basis for management decisions for individual does - b. if selecting breeding stock from another farm, purchase direct (not from a market) from a reputable source - c. ensure does are older than 16 weeks of age and reach at least 75-80% of their expected mature body weight prior to their first breeding.